- I'm a maintainer for the Parse Ruby Client and am in the process of guiding it into v1.0.

 - This site's favicon may look it was drawn by a 5 year old, but it was me.
 I'm not particularly artistic, but I wanted to build this site myself (which meant favicon too).
 I'm super proud of the way it turned out.
 Otherwise, the site was designed mostly by Jennifer Herzberg with some helpfully rejected suggestions from myself.

 I'm very list oriented.
 Here are a few of the ways I track my life.
+I've done projects to help manage these, but I mostly stick to Airtable these days.

 Around the Web